- About ERC

 The ERC POC report must be prepared and submitted online via the Participant Portal.

-ERC PoC 2018 proposals are evaluated on a 'Pass/Fail' basis on each of the evaluation criteria.
-The applicant receives the feedback on the outcome of the peer review evaluation in the form of an evaluation report.
+ERC Proof of Concept 2017 proposals are evaluated on a 'Pass/Fail' basis on each of the evaluation criteria.
+The applicant receives an evaluation report on the outcome.
 This indicates whether the proposal is retained for funding and provides the passed/failed status for each of the evaluation criteria, with corresponding comments given by the panel.

-More information on the evaluation procedure can be found in the ERC Work Programme 2018, in the section relevant to the call.
+More information on the evaluation procedure can be found in the ERC Work Programme 2017, section relevant to the call.